 Web scraping gathers data from websites, applications, social media, and other sources.
 It works by sending a request to the server and receiving the desired data.
 The data obtained from the source is often unstructured and in HTML format.
 This data is parsed and made available for analysis.

 Web scraping has two parts, namely, crawler and scraper.
 A crawler is an algorithm that visits the websites and searches the information needed.
-Scraper is a tool specifically designed to extract the data from the websites visited by the crawler.
+A scraper is a tool specifically designed to extract the data from the websites visited by the crawler.
 The scraper sends the GET request and receives the information in HTML from the website.

 Different web scrapers can help you collect data to make informed business decisions.
 Types of web scrapers: Pre-built, Browser extensions, and Cloud web scrapers.